 Use context menu to run a Gradle task

 The first option is to select Run from the context menu of the desired task in the Gradle projects tool window.

 If the task already has a corresponding Run/Debug configuration, you will see the Select option in the context menu.
 You can use this option to set the active configuration, and then run it.

 If there is no corresponding configuration for the task, the context menu will contain the Create option.
 Choose this option to open the Run/Debug Configuration dialog and create a configuration with the selected task.

 All the available Run/Debug configurations are listed under the Run configurations node.
 Use the Run option from the context menu to run the tasks presented under this node:

 Running Gradle Native applications

 For example, you can use the icon in the left gutter beside the code entry points.
-Click and choose the desired action from the drop-down list.
+Click and choose the desired action from the list.
 If there is no existing Gradle Native configuration for the target, a new configuration will be created before the launch.